Atur256/graalvm-vue-interop/README.md

 ## Dependency

-> **Important:** This project depends on the [WebImage Interop Extension](https://github.com/Atur256/graalvm-webimage-interop), which in turn relies on GraalVM.
+> **Important:** This project depends on the [GraalVM WebImage Interop Extension](https://github.com/Atur256/graalvm-webimage-interop), which in turn relies on GraalVM.
 > Ensure the extension is included in your project to enable Java-to-JavaScript interop and generate JavaScript bundles from Java-defined Vue components.

 ---